aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

 $$F_{X_n}(x)= \frac{1}{n!} \sum_{k=0}^{\lfloor x \rfloor} (-1)^k  { {n}\choose{k} } (x-k)^n $$

-See [[3]](https://www.randomservices.org/random/special/IrwinHall.html) for a complete derivation of this formulae (not trivial).
+See [[3]](https://www.randomservices.org/random/special/IrwinHall.html) for a complete derivation of this formula (not trivial).
 The CDF corresponds to the probability that the variable, $X_n$ in our case, takes on a value less than or equal to $x$:

 $$P \left[ X_n \leq x \right] = F_{X_n}(x)$$